 4. Once you have filed for a review, you will be advised of a date and place to attend the independent review by a PARP.
 You will need to call the BC Assessment office listed on your Notice to book an appointment time.

-PARPs are appointed by the Ministry of Community, Sport and Cultural Development to review assessments of land and improvements in all municipalities and rural areas of the province.
+PARPs are appointed by the Ministry of Municipal Affairs and Housing to review assessments of land and improvements in all municipalities and rural areas of the province.

 - The panel members are lay people who ensure that you receive a fair and impartial hearing.